Super Bowl XLIV: Third quarter

-The Colts were set to receive the ball to start the second half but were caught by surprise when the Saints executed an onside kick.
+The Colts were set to receive the ball to start the second half but were caught by surprise when the Saints executed a surprise onside kick.
 This was the first onside kick attempted before the fourth quarter in Super Bowl history, a play the Saints referred to as "The Ambush."
-Morstead kicked the ball to his left, and after traveling almost 15 yards, the ball bounced off the face-mask of Colts wide receiver Hank Baskett, who failed to make a clean recovery.
+Morstead kicked the ball to his left, and after traveling almost 15 yards, the ball bounced off the face-mask of Colts wide receiver Hank Baskett, who failed to recover the ball cleanly.
 Several players dove for the loose ball, creating a pile that took over a minute for the officiating crew to separate.
 When the dust finally cleared, Saints linebacker Jonathan Casillas was officially credited with the recovery on the 42-yard line, but he and a number of his teammates insisted that it was actually safety Chris Reis who came up with the ball.
-The Saints' offense took over and stormed down the field on an effective six-play, 58-yard drive in which they never faced a third down.
+The Saints' offense took over and stormed down the field on an effective six-play, 58-yard drive in which they didn't face a single third down.
 Brees completed five consecutive passes for 51 yards on the drive and capped it off with a "check-down" pass on the right side to Pierre Thomas, who took it 16 yards for the first Saints touchdown of the game behind blocks from Henderson; offensive linemen Jonathan Goodwin, Jahri Evans, and Carl Nicks; fullback Kyle Eckel; and tight end Jeremy Shockey.
-The score gave New Orleans their first lead of the game, 13–10.
+The score gave the Saints their first lead of the game, the score being 13–10 at that point.

-Indianapolis answered with their own touchdown drive, moving the ball 76 yards in 10 plays.
-Clark caught three passes from Manning for 45 yards, while Addai rushed three times for 19 yards, the last for a 4-yard touchdown, to put the Colts back in front with a 17–13 lead with 6:15 remaining in the quarter.
-For just the second time in Super Bowl history, both teams scored touchdowns on their initial possessions of the second half; the only other time occurred in Super Bowl XIV.
+The Colts answered with a touchdown drive of their own, moving the ball 76 yards in 10 plays.
+Clark caught three passes from Manning for 45 yards, while Joseph Addai rushed three times for 19 yards, the last for a 4-yard touchdown, to put the Colts back in front with a 17–13 lead with only 6:15 remaining in the quarter.
+For the second time in Super Bowl history, both teams scored touchdowns on their initial possessions of the second half (the only other time occurring in Super Bowl XIV).

-Addai's touchdown proved to be the last Colts score, as the Saints took complete control of the game from then on.
-On New Orleans' next possession, they reached the Indianapolis 29-yard line, and Hartley kicked his third field goal, a 47-yarder, to cut the Saints' deficit to 17–16.
-In doing so, he became the first kicker in Super Bowl history to score three field goals of 40 or more yards in the same game.
+Addai's touchdown turned out to be the last Colts score, as the Saints took complete control of the game from then on.
+On the Saints' next possession, they reached the Colts' 29-yard line, and Hartley kicked his third field goal of the day, a 47-yarder, to cut the Saints' deficit to 17–16.
+In doing so, he became the first kicker in Super Bowl history to score three field goals of 40 or more yards in the same game (later matched by Jake Elliott in Super Bowl LIX).

 This was the first one-point lead after the third quarter in Super Bowl history and second closest game after three quarters, behind Super Bowl XXXIX which was tied between the New England Patriots and Philadelphia Eagles.